ttessier1/woutguess/README.md

 #### outguess - universal steganographic tool

+## What is woutguess?

+Woutguess is a build configured using CMake instead of make and configured to be able to build on the windows platform for console only.

 ## What is OutGuess?

 Outguess is a universal steganographic tool that allows the insertion of hidden